rkowen/libran/README.md

+\image html LRlogo.png
+\image latex LRlogo.eps "LibRan library"

 LibRan pseudo-random number generator library
 =============================================

-The LibRan package is a library of various pseudo-random number generators along with their \e exact probability or cumulative probability density functions.
-The libary contains its own optimized sequential congruential uniform pseudo-random number generator on the interval \f$ x \in [0,1) \f$; along with useful tools such as methods for collecting statistics in \e bins.
+The LibRan package is a library of various pseudo-random number generators along with their \e exact probability and cumulative probability density functions.
+The libary contains its own optimized sequential congruential uniform pseudo-random number generator on the interval \f$ x \in [0,1) \f$; along with useful tools such as methods for collecting statistics into \e bins.

 Each of the random variate distributions rely on a number of internal attributes to \e customize the distribution.
 The library is written